andywalton7/sdk-test/source/index.html.md

 <section>

-## Step 2b: Allocating to a Service Group
+## Step 2b: Allocating from a Service Group

 !INCLUDE includes\_allocate_with_service_group.md